QuenumGerald/BlazerJob/README.md

-# BlazerJob
+# BlazerJob – Task Scheduler Library

-BlazerJob is a Node.js/TypeScript library for scheduling, executing, and managing asynchronous tasks, with simple SQLite persistence.
-You can schedule any JavaScript/TypeScript function, HTTP requests, or blockchain (Cosmos) queries and transactions.
+**BlazerJob** is a lightweight, SQLite-backed task scheduler for Node.js and TypeScript applications.
+Use it as a library in your code to schedule, execute, and manage asynchronous tasks.

-# Supported Connectors
+# ⚠️ Supported Connectors

-BlazeJob currently supports only the following connectors for actual execution:
+BlazerJob currently supports only the following connectors for actual execution:

 | Connector Type | Status         | Description                                                      |
 |---------------|---------------|------------------------------------------------------------------|